waiting-for-dev/devise-jwt/README.md

 You have to tell which user models you want to be able to authenticate with JWT tokens.
 For them, the authentication process will be like this:

-- A user authenticates trough devise create session request (for example, with the standard `:database_authenticatable` module).
+- A user authenticates trough devise create session request (for example, using the standard `:database_authenticatable` module).
 - If the authentication succeeds, a JWT token is dispatched to the client in the `Authorization` response header, with format `Bearer #{token}`
 - The client can use this token to authenticate following requests for the same user, providing it in the `Authorization` request header, also with format `Bearer #{token}`
 - When the client visits devise destroy session request, the token is revoked.

-As you see, unlike other JWT authentication libraries, here it is expected that tokens will be revoked by the server.
+As you see, unlike other JWT authentication libraries, it is expected that tokens will be revoked by the server.
 I wrote about [why I think JWT revocation is needed and useful](http://waiting-for-dev.github.io/blog/2017/01/23/stand_up_for_jwt_revocation/).

 An example configuration: